 I guess if there’d be a place to start eliminating processed foods, you could start here.
-These are some of the most processed foods on the planet and by never eating them again you’d be doing yourself (and your kids!) a world of good!
+These are some of the most processed foods on the planet.

 Eating French fries isn’t the worst thing for you, just make them yourself.
 There are tons of recipes online.
-We prefer the big steak fries ourselves!
+We prefer making our Perfectly Roasted Steak Fries ourselves!

 What’s better to go with those fries than chicken nuggets?
 Well I hate to be the bearer of bad news, but these things are quite possibly the worst things on the planet (well besides hot dogs, they’re next on the list).
 Sticking with McDonald’s for a minute, in their Chicken Nugget Happy Meal kids are consuming 280 calories, 18 grams of fat and 540 mg of sodium!
 Add those numbers to the fries and you see where we’re headed here.
 If you have a weak stomach I advise you to skip this next part…